userver-framework/userver/scripts/docs/en/schemas/dynamic_configs.md

 ## HTTP_CLIENT_ENFORCE_TASK_DEADLINE @anchor HTTP_CLIENT_ENFORCE_TASK_DEADLINE

-Dynamic option that controls task deadline across multiple services.
+Dynamic config that controls task deadline across multiple services.

 For example, service `A` starts a task with some deadline that goes to service `B`, `B` goes into `C`, `C` goes to `D`:
 A->B->C->D. With the deadlines enabled, service `C` could detect that the deadline happened and there's no need to go